Last updated Jun 3rd, 2022

 Here’s a quick recap:

 The bottom line is Facebook’s DCO is great for advertisers looking to get started and companies that don’t want to or can’t spend time, effort, and money on creatives and testing.
-But, if you are someone looking for granular control, Facebook’s dynamic creative is not enough.
+But, if you are someone looking for granular control, Facebook’s dynamic creative ad experience is not enough.

 Facebook’s dynamic creative allows you to create static campaigns based on the product catalog that you upload.